MatiRg/MTest/README.md

 | MTEST_ASSERT_ANY_THROW | Yes | Check if any exception is throw |
 | MTEST_ASSERT_NO_THROW | Yes | Check if no exception is throw |
 | MTEST_ASSERT_CUSTOM | Yes | Check for user defined verification |

+When comparing pointers use MTEST_xxx_POINTER, MTEST_xxx_NOT_POINTER, MTEST_xxx_NULL and MTEST_xxx_NOT_NULL assertions (they do not compare value under pointer only address).
+In case of MTEST_xxx_VALUE and MTEST_xxx_NOT_VALUE should only be used to compare non pointer types or values.

 ### Fixtures
 You can use fixture to create fixed environment in which tests are run and also share common helper methods or data.
 To create fixture you need inherit from `MTest::Fixture`.
 You can overwrite these methods: